barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

    * The motion blur postFX requires the velocity buffer output by models.
 * Minimize allocations to minimize GC pressure (not a feature, but still important)

-* Improved depth-buffer precision
-* Culling for all objects
-* Post-processing framework

 ## _Done:_ Phase One: Add Culling

 * _Done:_ Add view frustum and occlusion culling to existing primitives.
 If a primitive returns a bounding volume in `update`, the scene automatically handles culling.